essy4god-pixel/Task--4--Akumah-Esther-Chinomso-/README.md

 # Task 4 Create Chart (Bar, pie and line)

 ## Goal
-Create a visual representation of data to communication insights clearly and also telling stories with data.
+Create a visual representation of data to communicate insights clearly and also tell stories with data.

 ## Key Requirements
 - Data Visualization